 Social media managers can earn $15 – $50 per hour depending on their experience and the size of the business they are working for.

-If you’re bilingual (or trilingual!) and love learning about other cultures, you could become a translator.
+You could become a translator if you’re bilingual (or trilingual!) and love learning about other cultures.

-You should have extensive knowledge of the language as well as be familiar with the type of content you’ll be translating (technical, marketing, etc).
+You should have extensive knowledge of the language and be familiar with the type of content you’ll be translating (technical, marketing, etc).

 The pay for translators varies depending on your location and the types of projects you work on.
 Usually, translators charge $20 – $40 per hour or by page.